Home Renovation Permits Explained

 Who Is Responsible for Pulling the Permit?

-• The contractor assumes responsibility for code compliance
+• Responsibility for code compliance is clearly defined

 • Inspections are scheduled and coordinated correctly